intermine/im-docs/versioned_docs/version-5.0.0/system-requirements/software/tomcat.md

 Tomcat 7.0 has improved the enforcement of Expression Language rules and by default doesn't allow the use of Java keywords.
 This flag makes Tomcat 7 more permissive.

-If tomcat is installed as service, add org.apache.el.parser.SKIP\_IDENTIFIER\_CHECK=true to /etc/tomcat7/catalina.properties instead of adding JAVA\_OPTS in startup.sh.
+If tomcat is installed as service, add the property org.apache.el.parser.SKIP\_IDENTIFIER\_CHECK=true in the /etc/tomcat7/catalina.properties file instead.

 ### Starting Tomcat